ppadti/Websocket-chat-application/README.md

 ### webSocketClient
 - Navigate to the webSocketClient directory.
+- Run `npm install` to install dependencies.
-- Run `go run main.go` to start the webSocketClient.
+- Run `npm start` to start the webSocketClient.